slowjams/Pro-ASP.NET-Core-Identity/zzzz3-Intro to Identity.md

     public string ProviderDisplayName { get; set; }

-    public IActionResult OnPost(string providerName, string returnUrl = "/")  // <-----------------------------e1 providerName is demoAuth
+    // this is the handler when user click the button for external sign in such as "SignIn by Google" public IActionResult OnPost(string providerName, string returnUrl = "/")  // <-----------------------------e1 providerName is demoAuth
     {
         // redirectUrl is "/ExternalSignIn?returnUrl=%2F&handler=Correlate"